Introduction

 - Sending bulk emails and engaging in email marketing or email newsletter distribution may make the sender more vulnerable to spam filters, increasing the chance of being blacklisted.

-- If spam mail is sent automatically from the sender's email address by hackers or after being infected by a virus, it will raise the chance of adding the email address to the blacklist.
+- If spam mail is sent automatically from the sender's email address by hackers or after being infected by a virus, it will increase the chance of adding the email address to the blacklist.

 You will first want to review your server for any misconfigurations.
 The following article can provide some additional infomration on some configurations.